 Through the eight-week program, your cross-cultural, six-person team will identify a social challenge or issue in the MENA region.
 Through the program’s instructional modules, your team will learn how to approach this problem and create and pitch an entrepreneurial solution.
 The program will culminate in your team’s proposed solution being entered in a virtual competition.
 The MENA-based members of the winning team from each cohort will be offered the opportunity to travel to Michigan to meet their Michigan-based teammates, interact with entrepreneurs in Ann Arbor and Detroit, and pitch their project to an expert panel for feedback and further development.

 This application is open to post-secondary (undergraduate) students aged 18-30.
 In the United States, this opportunity is available to students attending Eastern Michigan University, the University of Michigan (Ann Arbor, Dearborn, or Flint campuses), and Wayne State University.
+Graduating seniors are welcome to apply.
+Even if you are graduating in April, you may still apply.
 The opportunity is also available to undergraduate students aged 18-30 from Libya, Morocco, Tunisia or refugees currently residing in one of these four countries.
 (Note: The program is no longer accepting applications from Egypt, as the applicant pool is at capacity.)
 We encourage applicants from a variety of disciplines – including Engineering, Business, Healthcare, and Liberal Arts – to apply.
 We strongly encourage women, refugees, and persons with disabilities to apply.
 (Students who have previously participated in a U.S. Government-funded exchange program are, unfortunately, ineligible for this program.)

 Plan to spend a total of 32 hours on this program over the 8 weeks.
 Most of these hours will be team-based, although some will be individual.
 Recognizing that this is a co-curricular activity, and many students who participate have demands on their time, we encourage you to consider your academic load and your ability to fully contribute to your team.